xinzhan/core-services.en/help/interface/marketing-cloud-integrations.md

 Use the Experience Cloud Activation solutions to set up and debug your Experience Cloud solutions.

-1. Use [Experience Platform Launch](https://experienceleague.adobe.com/docs/launch/using/home.html?lang=en) or [Dynamic Tag Management](https://experienceleague.adobe.com/docs/dtm/using/dtm-home.html?lang=en) to insert code that activates Experience Cloud applications on your pages.
+1. Use [Experience Platform Launch](https://experienceleague.adobe.com/docs/launch/using/home.html?lang=en) to insert code that activates Experience Cloud applications on your pages.
 1. Use [Adobe Cloud Platform Auditor](https://experienceleague.adobe.com/docs/auditor/using/overview.html?lang=en) to test your implementations.

 Use the Adobe Experience Cloud Debugger extension to debug issues found by Auditor or to examine other information about your implementations.